KT2006/DSA-/Recursion/README.md

 #uploaded recursive solutions to find min and max of an array and then exponential power of a number using recursion
 #uploaded solutions to printing an array recursively
 #uploaded few more solutions realted to recursion
+#uploaded recursive solutions realted to searching array, sorted array checking, and subsequence of a string.